jeffswartz/Opentok-Java-SDK/docs/reference.md

 If an additional client attempts to connect, the TB object on the client dispatches an exception event.

-The `create_session` method returns a Session object.
-This object includes a `sessionID` property, which is the session ID for the new session.
+The `create_session` method returns an OpenTokSession object.
+This object includes a `getSessionId()` method, which returns the session ID for the new session.
 For example, when using the OpenTok JavaScript library, use this session ID in JavaScript on the page that you serve to the client.
 The JavaScript will use this value when calling the `connect()` method of the Session object (to connect a user to an OpenTok session).

 OpenTok sessions do not expire.
-However, authentication tokens do expire (see the next section on the
+However, authentication tokens do expire (see the next section on the `generate_token()` method.)
-<a href="#generate_token">generate_token()</a> method.)
 Also note that sessions cannot explicitly be destroyed.

 A session ID string can be up to 255 characters long.